-Statements control the flow of execution and the disposition of data.
+Statements are the units of action in Mesa; they control the flow of execution and the updating of variables.
 This chapter treats ordinary statements: those statements having wide applicability (such as assignment statements); later chapters cover the remaining statements.
 The following syntax lists the phrase names of all the statement forms covered in this chapter:

-Some statements have expression counterparts, with the same general purposes, but with slightly different constraints.
+Some statements have expression counterparts, with the same general purposes but slightly different constraints.
 For instance, assignment can be performed by an expression as well as a statement.
-Those covered in this chapter are
+The expression forms covered in this chapter are

-In Mesa, certain statement forms such as the F statement contain other statements.
+In Mesa, certain statement forms such as the IF statement contain other statements.
 These statements in turn may contain still other statements, and so forth.
 Consequently, the term "statement" should be understood to encompass the large and small alike.